threedworld-mit/tdw/Documentation/python/robot_creator.md

 c.communicate(commands)
 ```

-For an example of how to use the robot in TDW, see: `twd/Python/example_controllers/robot_arm.py` Note that in this example, the `library` parameter isn't explicitly set.
-This is because UR5 is in the default TDW library already.
+For a more complete example of how to use the robot in TDW (i.e. find all of its joints and set target angles or positions), see: `twd/Python/example_controllers/robot_arm.py` Note that in this example, there isn't any code to build the asset bundles or update the metadata.
+This is because UR5 is already in the default TDW robot library (on our remote S3 server) and the metadata record is already stored in the default metadata librarian.

 ***